 Instructions

-- In a saucepan over low heat, combine 7 oz. of caramel bits (or soft caramel candies), 2 tablespoons of whole milk, and 2 tablespoons of sweetened condensed milk.
-Stir until the caramels are fully melted and smooth.
-Once melted, pour the caramel over the cooled shortbread layer, spreading it evenly.
+- In a small saucepan set over medium-low heat, combine 7 oz caramel bits or unwrapped soft caramel candies, 2 tablespoons whole milk, and 2 tablespoons sweetened condensed milk.
+Stir constantly until the caramel is fully melted and the mixture is smooth.
+Remove from heat.

 Equipment